concourse/hush-house/README.md

 5. Populate the `hush-house-main` namespace with your credentials

-Having `kubectl` configured with access to `hush-house-main`:
+Having `kubectl` configured (see [*gathering access to the cluster*](#gathering-access-to-the-cluster)) with access to `hush-house-main`, create the secret using the `hush-house-creds-secrets-$DEPLOYMENT` target from [`./deployments/Makefile`](./deployments/Makefile):

 ```sh
 cd ./deployments && \
 	make hush-house-creds-secrets-bananas
 ```

 With that set, `hush-house` is ready to have the deployment going.
-You can eithe trigger the deployment from your own machine if you have Helm already set up, or make a PR to `hush-house` so that the pipeline will do it for you.
+You can either trigger the deployment from your own machine if you have Helm already set up, or make a PR to `hush-house` so that the pipeline does it all for you.

 Once the process is completed, you should be able to see your resources under the deployment namespace: